FlotterCodername/superelixier-updater/README.md

 ### One-click update setup

-- Download and extract the latest preview release.
+- Download and extract the latest release.
 - Set up the configuration file in the ``config`` folder of the updater:
     ``local.toml`` tells the tool where to install which app.
 Rename the ``local_example.toml`` to ``local.toml`` and set your options.
 Make sure you use forward slashes in your paths.